Golf Tutorials

 • It forces you to commit to a number, locking it into your short-term memory.

-• - It adds a social layer that makes the process a routine part of the round. - It keeps everyone honest and the game moving smoothly.
+• It adds a social layer that makes the process a routine part of the round.

 You’ll be surprised how quickly this small habit eliminates those "Wait, what did I get on that last hole?" moments an hour later.

-Now for the other, more elusive side of the coin: how do you remember what a good golf swing *feels* like?
-How do you recall that one a great tip from the range when you're standing over a a nerve-wracking tee shot?
+Now for the other, more elusive side of the coin: how do you remember what a good golf swing feels like?
+How do you recall that one great tip from the range when you're standing over a nerve-wracking tee shot?

-Most golfers overload themselves with technical swing thoughts: "Keep your left arm straight," "Start the downswing with the hips," "Don't lift your head," "Remember to shift your wieght".
+Most golfers overload themselves with technical swing thoughts: "Keep your left arm straight," "Start the downswing with the hips," "Don't lift your head," "Remember to shift your weight."
 When we're under pressure, this mental checklist gets jumbled, and we often default to focusing on the negative - what not to do.
 This is a recipe for a tense, tight, and ineffective swing.

 Elite golfers simplify.
 They don't have twenty thoughts.
 They often have one.
 The secret isn’t to remember more, it’s to build a system that allows you to need to remember less.